 All employees of European Medical School of Massage, including faculty, staff, and student employees, must comply with this policy as a condition of employment.
 Persons who are not employees of the School but who perform work at the School for its benefit (such as contractors and their employees, temporary employees provided by agencies, visitors engaged in joint projects, etc.) are required to comply with this policy.
 Violation of this policy by such persons is likely to result in their being barred from the workplace upon the first offense.

-In addition to the detrimental effects on performance, health risks of drug abuse have been well researched and documented:
+In addition to the detrimental effects on performance, the health risks of drug abuse have been well researched and documented:

 - All drugs are toxic or poisonous when abused.
 Health risks of drug abuse include, but are not limited to, sleep disorders, confusion, hallucinations, paranoia, deep depression, malnutrition, liver and kidney damage, cardiac irregularities, hepatitis, neurological damage, and the transmission of the AIDS virus through infected needles.

 - Alcohol is a depressant.
 It depresses the central nervous system and can cause severe physical damage.
-Abuse of alcohol can damage the liver (cirrhosis), cause hypertension, cardiac irregularities, ulcers, pancreatitis, kidney disease, memory loss, tremors, malnutrition, vitamin deficiencies and cancer of the esophagus, liver, bladder or lungs.
+Abuse of alcohol can damage the liver (cirrhosis), cause hypertension, cardiac irregularities, ulcers, pancreatitis, kidney disease, memory loss, tremors, malnutrition, vitamin deficiencies, and cancer of the esophagus, liver, bladder, or lungs.